siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Update or Insert Into

-This allows you to update the given attributes, if a matching record to the given condition already exists in the database table.
+This allows you to update selected attributes if a record that meets the given conditions already exists in the specified database table.
-Or else insert the entry as a new record.
+If a matching record does not exist, the entry is inserted as a new record.

 **Syntax**